girder/large_image/README.rst

   - ``large-image-source-pil``: A tile source for small images via the Python Imaging Library (Pillow).

+  - ``large-image-source-gdal``: A tile source for reading geotiff files via GDAL.
+This handles source data with more complex transforms than the mapnik tile source.

   - ``large-image-source-mapnik``: A tile source for reading geotiff and netcdf files via Mapnik and GDAL.
+This handles more vector issues than the gdal tile source.

   - ``large-image-source-openjpeg``: A tile source using the Glymur library to read jp2 (JPEG 2000) files.